-The MSHR/LR program may be completed in as few as thirty-nine (39) credit hours.
+The MSHR/LR program may be completed in as few as 36 credits.
 The program consists of the non-waivable program core and specialization courses.
 All students must also complete either both the appropriate seminar and comprehensive examination or the thesis/practicum/approved research requirement.